Hosting and bandwidth provided by MacAce.net.

 What operating system does the iPhone use?
 Can it run MacOS X applications like Skype and Photoshop?

 This Q&A was written first on February 5, 2007, when the operating system on the iPhone did not have a formal name and many readers were unclear regarding software compatibility.
-Now that thousands of applications are available specifically for the "iOS," this Q&A is less necessary, but it still may be of interest for "historical" reference.
+Now thousands of applications are available specifically for "iOS."
+However, this Q&A is quite useful for historical reference.

 iPhone runs OS X!
 Why would we want to run such a sophisticated OS on a mobile device?
 It's got everything we need.
 Multitasking, networking, power management, security, video, graphics, audio, core animation. . .
 It let us create desktop class applications and networking, not the crippled stuff you find on most phones, these are real desktop applications.